omeryagmurlu/algoriv/README.md

 - Containers can **only** import **features**, **data**, another **containers** and **views**.
 - Views can **only** import **components** and **styles**.
 	- For routing, containers, or another views must supply the needed data.

+### `props.app` props, and `props.app.settings`

+`app` is a common prop that every container and view has access to.
+It is used to trigger or retrive app specific actions.
+Components are prohibited to have access to it.

+`app.settings` is the state saver.
+Only containers and views have access to it.
+Components may **only** have access to it's `visual-cache` subset for having persistent ui state.